Mrthomas20121/Mrthomas20121/README.md

 My main code editor is vs code and intellij idea for java

-## Here the computer language I know(I don't mean just programming languages):
+## Here the programming language I know and have used:
-html, css, python, javascript, typescript, php, c#, visual basic script(vbs), sql
+java, python, javascript, typescript, php, c#, visual basic script(vbs), zenscript/zencode(it's only used by the crafttweaker minecraft mod)

 ## Tools I use/have used
 Symphony(php framework, although that was a long time ago), nodejs, microsoft word suite, paint.net, affinity softwares(v2)